tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 11\120 Adding toastr notification
+Section 11\121 Handling validation error
-- Adding the ability for request and response error messages
+- Adding if statment for 400 error and give the option to ensure which error to message out